 What is the website customer journey?

-Some of these touchpoints happen on the website, and some can involve human help using a live chat, and even a phone call if needed.
+Some of these touchpoints happen on a website, some might originate from your social media accounts, and some can involve human help using a live chat, and even a phone call from your service or sales team.
 It all comes down to the complexity of the task and, in some cases, what the regulation requires you to do (e.g. the case of banks where you need to perform a customer validation is a good example).

-Throughout this interaction with a website called “website customer journey” it’s very likely that a typical customer will go through a few high emotional points, as well as low emotional points that are sometimes called customer pain points.
+Throughout their interaction with a website, it’s very likely that a typical customer will go through a few high emotional points, as well as low emotional points that are sometimes called customer pain points.

 Some UX researchers only map a certain part of the customer journey (e.g. add to cart and check out, requesting an exchange, etc.) and some researchers go through a comprehensive journey mapping.